SynTempVision/eBay/SOPs/SOP-001:Intake-Identification.md

     - Option B: Listed items stay in InvenTree
          - Status changes to Listed
          - Used mainly if you want full physical audits
+---
+##### Rules & Constraints
+- No item may be stored without being recorded
+- No item may move Locations without a status change record of location
+- Draft eBay listings are not used as long-term inventory records
+- InvenTree is the source of truth for non-listed items
+- eBay is the source of truth for listed items
+---
+##### Records
+- InvenTree item record
+- Physical item tag
+- eBay listing (when applicable)